Managing Brands As Strategic Assets

 Private-Label or Store Branding

 Also called store branding, private-label branding has become increasingly popular.
 In cases where the retailer has a particularly strong identity, the private label may be able to compete against even the strongest brand leaders and may outperform those products that are not otherwise strongly branded.
 The northeastern U.S. grocery chain Wegman’s offers many grocery products that carry the Wegman’s brand name.
-Meanwhile national grocery chain Safeway offers several different private label “store” brands: Safeway Select, Organics, Signature Cafe, and Primo Taglio, among others.
+Meanwhile national grocery chain Safeway offers several different private label “store” brands: Signature Select, O Organics, Signature Cafe, and Primo Taglio, among others.

 A number of companies successfully pursue “no-brand” strategies by creating packaging that imitates generic-brand simplicity.
 “No brand” branding can be considered a type of branding since the product is made conspicuous by the absence of a brand name.
 “Tapa Amarilla” or “Yellow Cap” in Venezuela during the 1980s is a prime example of no-brand strategy.
 It was recognized simply by the color of the cap of this cleaning products company.